percona/pmm-doc/docs/get-started/query-analytics.md

 - All previous PGSM versions are still supported

 !!! caution alert alert-warning ""
-In case of PG 15 you will probably need grant more permissions to user.
-You will see error message in pmm-agent log, if more permissions are needed.
-Its nothing related to PMM, but new behaviour in case of PG 15 itself.
+You will probably need to grant more permissions to the user in PostgreSQL 15.
+An error message will appear in the `pmm-agent` log if more permissions are required.
+This behavior is pertaining to PostgreSQL and not PMM.

 You can use this query:
 CREATE USER pmm WITH SUPERUSER ENCRYPTED PASSWORD 'USERNAME';